-- I investigate the noise of the world – There are moments where I foolishly try to understand the current culture by consuming media.
+- I investigate the world’s noise – There are moments when I foolishly try to understand the current culture by consuming media.
 This consumption always leaves me depressed and mentally sick.
 My mental weakness leads to quitting when challenges arise.

 - I’m overindulging – I can spend too much time listening to music, looking at photos, or playing games.
-When I’m over-indulgent, I fail to keep my eye on the prize.
+When I over-indulge, I fail to keep my eye on the prize.

-1. Define your goals, understand your identity, reflect on your legacy
+1. Define your goals, understand your identity, and reflect on your legacy

 “You never know what’s around the corner.
 It could be everything.
 Or it could be nothing.
 You keep putting one foot in front of the other, and then one day you look back and you’ve climbed a mountain.” – Tom Hiddleston

-As an individualist, you need to determine your life goal and understand the key virtues.
+As an individualist, you must determine your life goal and understand the essential virtues.
 These topics are the foundations that will help you build your life.
 Let me explain why.

 Firstly, to persist, you need to go towards something.
 You cannot continue towards a fog unless you want to get lost.
-And being lost, especially when it comes to the purpose of your life, means existing for nothing while consuming distractions and momentary pleasures.
+And being lost, especially when it comes to your life’s purpose, means existing for nothing while consuming distractions and momentary pleasures.

 This is why you need goals.
 You need to ask yourself the big questions: What do you want to do before you die?
 Who do you want to be?
 What do you want to be remembered for?
 Furthermore, the more you think about your future and what you want it to look like, the more you can start setting the standards which will help you reach your end goal.

-If you do not have a basic understanding of your life’s purpose, then you will always feel useless, lost, and scared.
+If you do not understand your life’s purpose, you will always feel useless, lost, and scared.

 2. Understand Virtue and How Important It Is

 Secondly, you need virtue.
-Virtue is moral excellence and provides the answer to the question “what is good, and how do I fulfill it?”
+Virtue is moral excellence and answers the question, “what is good, and how do I fulfill it?”
 Virtue, as I describe here, cannot account for a sophisticated legal or moral system.
-Smarter people than me can help you with that.
+More intelligent people than me can help you with that.
 However, personal virtue enables you to understand your actions and whether your actions point you towards what is sustainable, meaningful, and productive.

-For example, frugality helps you see it is wiser to save money than to waste it.
+For example, frugality helps you see that saving money is wiser than wasting it.
 More money in your pocket means more opportunities and less stress.
-Furthermore, understanding personal financial does not make you a financial expert or an economist.
-However, you cannot live a sustainable life, or build a sustainable society, without the virtue of frugality.
+You cannot live a sustainable life or build an endurable society without the virtue of frugality.

 To conclude: Purpose and goals give you something to persist towards.
 Virtue gives you an understanding of what is right and sustainable.
 The more virtuous your actions, the easier life becomes.
-The easier life becomes, the more likely you are to continue persisting towards your goals.
+The easier life becomes, the more likely you are to continue pursuing your goals.

 3. How to make self-reflection a habit

 Remember that collectivists train you to stop looking inward.
 They want your eyes everywhere except your mind and heart.
-They want you consuming crap media, focusing on internet celebrities, and creating meaningless relationships with weak, abusive people.
+They want you to consume crap media, focus on internet celebrities, and create meaningless relationships with weak, abusive people.
 Furthermore, collectivists need you to think of your life in terms of the group.
 A few examples: